Direct Access for Conjunctive Queries with Negations: From join queries to s

-It turns out that the recursive calls performed by $\DPLL$ are $x$-components of some $Q' \subseteq Q$ and $x \in X$ where $Q'$ is obtained from $Q$ by removing negative atoms.
+It turns out that the recursive calls performed by $\DPLL$ are in correspondence with the $x$-components of some $x \in X$ and $Q' \subseteq Q$ where $Q'$ is obtained from $Q$ by removing negative atoms.
 Intuitively, these removed atoms are the ones that cannot be satisfied anymore by the current assignment of variables.

 This observation is stated formally in \cref{lem:reccall} whose proof is quite technical, due in part to heavy notations and concepts that are necessary to truly formalise what is happening.
 A picture illustrating the proof of \cref{lem:reccall} can be found on \cref{fig:reccall}.